Skip to main content

 Check List

-• Students must be registered for credit hours at the time of their dissertation defense.
-During the semester a student is registered for credit hours, students have up until the last day of the Final Exam period to complete their qualifying oral exam.
-For this reason, students should plan accordingly if the qualification exam is to be completed the Summer semester.
-Students on the Tuition Benefit Program (TBP) should be mindful of TBP restrictions if planning to complete the qualification exam over the Summer semester.
+Students must be registered for credit hours at the time of their dissertation defense.
+During the semester a student is registered for credit hours, students have up until the last day of the Final Exam period to complete their dissertation defense.
 Students should check with the PHS Academic Program Manager before scheduling their dissertation defense.

 • The preliminary review checks for formatting error.
 The chapter should include graphs, tables, and images, since this is the content that often presents the greatest formatting issues.